near/nearcore/docs/architecture/how/tx_receipts.md

 ```

 Yes, it is a little bit confusing, that receipts here are NOT the ‘incoming’
-ones for this chunk, but instead the ‘outgoing’ ones from the previous block ??
+ones for this chunk, but instead the ‘outgoing’ ones from the previous block.
+Why?!?!
-Why??

-It all has to do with performance.
+This has to do with performance.

 #### Simple approach